 Pursuant to loan agreements between the City and borrowers, property assisted with HOME, CDBG and/or local funds must be maintained in compliance with Section 8 Housing Quality Standards (HQS) and the Minimum Housing Code of the City.
 The Community Development and Inspection Department inspect a sample of units of property in the loan portfolio annually.
 Goldsboro Development Corporation currently has sixteen (16) houses in the rental program.
 During this reporting period, six (6) houses were inspected.
 All required repairs were completed as of the end of this reporting period.
 The Highlands of Goldsboro currently has three (3) designated HOME-Assisted units in the rental program.
-During this reporting period, three the rental period, three the rental period.
-The rental period, three the rental period, three the rental period.
+During this reporting period, three (3) apartments were inspected.
+There were no required repairs identified this reporting period.